Fruit and Nut

 The intern will have access to the extensive on-site library covering horticulture, sustainable agriculture, tree crops, soil and plant science, land use, climate and micro-climate, global warming and many related subjects.
 The library is probably the largest of its type in Ireland.

-1 Previous horticultural experience or training, ideally FETAC level 5 (or equivalent) or higher.
+1 Previous horticultural experience or training, ideally FETAC level 5 (or equivalent) or higher is desirable, but not an absolute requirement.
+People with no previous horticultural experience but who have practical skills in other areas may be considered.

 Preference will be given to the 21-30 age group.
-Younger applicants who have the requisite horticultural experence will also be considered.
+Younger applicants who have previous horticultural or agricultural experence may also be considered.